-- NOTE: All participants in the study should be counseled on safer sexual practices including the use and benefit/risk of effective barrier methods (e.g., male condom) and on the risk of HIV transmission to an uninfected partner.
+- NOTE: All participants in the study should be counseled on safer sexual practices including the use and benefit/risk of effective barrier methods (e.g., male condom) and on the risk of HIV transmission to a partner without HIV.

 - Men and women aged greater than or equal to 18 years.

 - Ability and willingness of participant to provide written informed consent.

 - Negative HBsAg results obtained within 60 days prior to study entry.

 - Negative hepatitis C virus (HCV) antibody result obtained within 60 days prior to study entry or, if the HCV antibody result is positive, a negative HCV RNA result obtained within 60 days prior to study entry.

 - Susceptibility to VRC07-523LS based on IC50 of less than or equal to 0.25 µg/mL and a Maximum Percent Inhibition greater than 98% using the Monogram Phenosense Assay on sample obtained at the screening visit.